mayusrg/fire_training/README.md

 [***PLEASE READ THIS BEFORE YOU BUILD***](#CLASS NAME AND ORDER MISMATCHES)

-build the dataset
+Build the dataset:
 ```
 python build_dataset.py fire1 fire2
 ```

-if you have a lot of dataset folders named in a specific format:
+If you have a lot of dataset folders named in a specific format:
 ```
 python build_dataset.py fire*
 ```

-## 5. train the new brain
+## 5. Train the new brain

 ```
 yolo detect train model=yolo11n.pt data=combined_split/data.yaml epochs=100 imgsz=640 patience=20 device=mps name=fire_v2